 Another "little difference" with a "big impact" is wall and vertical surface displays of student work in ICT or technology rich spaces and indeed everywhere.

 Surveying a number of school "tech" rooms in 2005 it became clear that something approaching three quarters of all the notices and display material that was sourced from within the schools (ie not posters from computer companies!) were to tell students what they could not do: "no eating, drinking in this room", "please don't xxxx".

-This is negative enough to stop the most enthusiastic learner dead in their tracks, but a further problem concerns the display of children's work which is usually only the product of considerable work, without the drafts that led to that product.
+This is negative enough to stop the most enthusiastic learner dead in their tracks, but a further problem concerns the display of children's work which is typically the product of considerable work by the student/s, but is usually displayed without the drafts that led to that output.

 1st attempt...applying the filter...final output

 If you keep drafts, digital or paper, it is so easy to then show process, and to develop in children a sense of "ipsative referencing", of feeling and evidencing their own progress through a portfolio of subsequent and consequent drafts, printed or just as saved files.
 The impact of wall displays that offer some narrative ("here's where I started, here it went a bit wrong, this is the finished coursework..") is dramatic because younger, or other, learners are challenged by that process narrative and begin to form an understanding of what the key steps are in a piece of work.